arfc/moltres/tutorial/PinCell/README.md

 look at, then a file that maps primary branch names to temperatures, then a file that lists the secondary branch names, and lastly a file that maps universe numbers from serpent to material names.
 Group constants will be extracted for all materials listed in the last file.

-The secBranch.txt file should be blank if no secondary branches were used, i.e. there is only one branch variation per burnup step.